The proposed COVID-19 intellectual property waiver: too soon to predict

 On January 23, 2020, Fiona Bruce, the host of Question Time on BBC TV, repeatedly and wrongly confused US tariffs on Scotch whisky with the US threat to raise tariffs on cars if Britain taxes digital technology companies.

 The mistake matters because UK-US trade talks are likely to feature regularly over the coming months, not least on Question Time.
-Continue reading “Spot the difference: US tariffs on Scotch are not part of a tariff war”

 A real beginners’ guide to tariff-rate quotas (TRQs) and the WTO